CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/08 Additional windows.md

 `.update` works the same as with `sg.Window`.

 ## Single events
-Subwindows can't have their own "real" event-loop.
-But there is something very simmilar, which I will explain later.
+Sub-windows act like sub-layouts, as discussed in basic tutorial 07 (Separate key-systems).

 Key-functions work as usual.

-For smaller popups, I recommend using `loop_close`.
+For smaller popups, I recommend using `loop_close`, because this doesn't require too much effort.
-It will wait for a single keyed event, then close the sub-window, returning the event-key and the most recent state of values:
+`loop_close` waits for a single keyed event, then closes the sub-window, returning the event-key and the most recent state of values:
 ```py
 another_layout = [
     [